 Stress is the body’s response to any kind of demand – be it good or bad.
 Our ancestors have used the onset of stress to alert them of potential danger, such as an imminent attack of a wild animal.

 When we are stressed, our body switches to the fight or flight mode.
-It leads to a surge of hormones such as adrenaline and cortisol that prepare our body for physical reaction.
-They cause a boost of energy, an increase in heart rate and breathing, diversion of blood to certain muscles, and shutting down on some of our body’s functions such as digestion.
+It, therefore, leads to a surge of hormones such as adrenaline and cortisol that prepare our body for physical reaction.
+Consequently, they cause a boost of energy, an increase in heart rate and breathing, diversion of blood to certain muscles, and shutting down on some of our body’s functions such as digestion.

 What is anxiety?

 Like stress, anxiety is another body’s response to what it perceives as stressful, unfamiliar, and dangerous.
-It gives us a sense of uneasiness, dread, or distress.
-In certain cases, anxiety can be a good thing as it makes us properly prepare for situations and keep us stay awake and alert.
+As a result, it gives us a sense of uneasiness, dread, or distress.
+In certain cases, anxiety can be a good thing as it, therefore, makes us properly prepare for situations and keep us stay awake and alert.
 However, like anything else, having too much stress and anxiety doesn’t do anything good and some doctors might even prescribe something like cymbalta to help you battle your anxiety.

 How Prolonged Stress and Anxiety Can Affect Us

-Stress and anxiety are considered normal part of life especially when they’re occasional and temporary.
-They help us stay alert and prepare for things we are unfamiliar with.
-But when we are stressed and anxious frequently, these emotional reactions can affect our daily living including our work, studies, and even relationships.
+Stress and anxiety are considered normal part of life.
+Especially when the stress is occasional and temporary.
+The emotions help us stay alert and prepare for things we are unfamiliar with.
+However, when we are stressed and anxious frequently, these emotional reactions can affect our daily living including our work, studies, and even relationships.

 What Happens to the Brain When We’re Stressed and Anxious